dell/csi-volumegroup-snapshotter/README.md

 To install the external-snapshotter, please see the [GitHub repository](https://github.com/kubernetes-csi/external-snapshotter/tree/v4.1.1).
 If you have already installed the correct version of the external-snapshotter with the CSI driver, you don't need to do it again.

 ### Binaries
-To build an image for docker, run `make docker-build` To build an image for podman, run `make podman-build`
+To build an image, run `make docker`
+Image will be built with Podman if it is avaialble; otherwise, Docker will be used.
+> Note: Buildah is needed to build the image

 ## Installation
 To install and use the Volume Group Snapshotter, you need to install pre-requisites in your cluster, then install the CRD in your cluster and deploy it with the driver.